-- (d) Final pretrial conference.
+- (d) Final Pretrial Conference.
 Any final pretrial conference shall be held as close to the time of trial as reasonable under the circumstances.
 The participants at any such conference shall formulate a plan for trial, including a program for facilitating the admission of evidence.
-The conference shall be attended by at least one of the attorneys who will conduct the trial for each of the parties and by any unrepresented parties. - (e) Pretrial orders.
+The conference shall be attended by at least one of the attorneys who will conduct the trial for each of the parties and by any unrepresented parties. - (e) Pretrial Orders.
 After any conference held pursuant to this rule, an order shall be entered reciting the action taken.
 This order shall control the subsequent course of the action unless modified by a subsequent order.
 The order following a final pretrial conference shall be modified only to prevent manifest injustice. - (f) Sanctions.
-If a party or party's attorney fails to obey a scheduling or pretrial order, or if no appearance is made on behalf of a party at a scheduling or pretrial conference, or if a party or party's attorney is substantially unprepared to participate in the conference, or if a party or party's attorney fails to participate in good faith, the judge, upon motion or the judge's own initiative, may make such orders with regard thereto as are just, and among others any of the orders provided in Rule 37(b)(2)(B), (C), (D).
-In lieu of or in addition to any other sanction, the judge shall require the party or the attorney representing the party or both to pay the reasonable expenses incurred because of any noncompliance with this rule, including attorney fees, unless the judge finds that the noncompliance was substantially justified or that other circumstances make an award of expenses unjust. - (g) District court rules.
-Pretrial procedure in the district court shall be as follows: Immediately preceding the trial on the merits, or prior thereto, if justice requires, the court may direct and require the attorney for the parties to appear before it for a conference to consider and determine: - (1) the simplification of the issues; - (2) the possibility of obtaining admission of fact and of documents which will avoid unnecessary proof; - (3) such other matters as may aid in the disposition of the action.
-(Amended effective 8-1-92; Amended effective 10-1-95)
+If a party or party's attorney fails to obey a scheduling or pretrial order, or if no appearance is made on behalf of a party at a scheduling or pretrial conference, or if a party or party's attorney is substantially unprepared to participate in the conference, or if a party or a party's attorney fails to participate in good faith, the judge, upon motion or the judge's own initiative, may make such orders with regard thereto as are just, and among others, any of the orders provided in Rule 37(b)(2)(B), (C), (D).
+In lieu of or in addition to any other sanction, the judge shall require the party or the attorney representing the party or both to pay the reasonable expenses incurred because of any noncompliance with this rule, including attorney fees, unless the judge finds that the noncompliance was substantially justified or that other circumstances make an award of expenses unjust. - (dc) District Court Rules.
+Pretrial procedure in the district court shall be as follows: Immediately preceding the trial on the merits, or prior thereto, if justice requires, the court may direct and require the attorneys for the parties to appear before it for a conference to consider and determine: - (1) the simplification of the issues; - (2) the possibility of obtaining admissions of fact and of documents that will avoid unnecessary proof; - (3) such other matters as may aid in the disposition of the action.